nemo794/nisarqa/docs/product_specs/03_browse_png_kml.md

 Each browse image PNG is accompanied by a sidecar KML file for quick visualization in GIS software.

-The KML contains the latitude/longitude coordinates of the four corner pixels of the raster layer in the input L1/L2 science product used to generate the browse PNG.
-Due to resizing and truncation while generating the PNG, the four corner pixels of the PNG will only approximately align with the four latitude/longitude coordinates in the KML; when plotted in GIS software this can lead to the PNGs appearing slightly "stretched".
+The KML contains the longitude and latitude coordinates of the four corner pixels of the raster layer in the input L1/L2 science product used to generate the browse PNG.
+Due to resizing and truncation while generating the PNG, the four corner pixels of the PNG will only approximately align with the four longitude/latitude coordinates in the KML; when plotted in GIS software this can lead to the PNGs appearing slightly "stretched".
 This is expected.

-Note that for L2 geocoded products, the four latitude/longitude coordinates correspond to the four corners of the entire input raster layer, which includes the geocoding fill.
+Note that for L2 geocoded products, the four longitude/latitude coordinates correspond to the four corners of the entire input raster layer, which includes the geocoding fill.

 The QA KML file contains an `<href>` to the filename (along a relative path) of the corresponding PNG.
 For the nominal KML to recognize the PNG, both the PNG and KML files must be in the same directory, and the `<href>` must match exactly the PNG's filename.
 If the PNG is moved and/or renamed, then the KML must be updated with the corresponding relative filepath to and/or filename of the PNG.

+The four corner points found in the `<gx:LatLonQuad>` are set per KML specifications, available at https://developers.google.com/kml/documentation/kmlreference#gxlatlonquad.
+Per the specifications, "Exactly four coordinate tuples have to be provided, each consisting of floating point values for longitude and latitude. [...]
+The coordinates must be specified in counter-clockwise order with the first coordinate corresponding to the lower-left corner of the overlayed image.
+The shape described by these corners must be convex."

 Contents of an example RSLC KML file: